-The Fund is a newly organized, non-diversified, closed-end management investment company designed primarily as a long-term investment and not as a trading vehicle.
+The Fund is a closed-end management investment company designed primarily as a long-term investment and not as a trading vehicle.
 The Fund is not intended to be a complete investment program and, due to the uncertainty inherent in all investments, there can be no assurance that the Fund will achieve its investment objectives.
 At any point in time an investment in the Fund's Common Shares may be worth less than the original amount invested, even after taking into account the distributions paid by the Fund and the ability of Common Shareholders to reinvest dividends.

 Market Discount Risk

 Common shares of closed-end management investment companies frequently trade at a discount from their net asset value.
 This risk may be greater for investors who sell their Common Shares in a relatively short period of time after completion of the initial offering.
 The Fund's Common Shares may trade at a price that is less than the initial offering price.